Alternate Job Titles: Administrator of IT Asset Management, Information Technology Asset Management Administrator, IT Asset Management Administrator

 Source: HR Reported data as of September 27, 2017

 GET CUSTOMIZED SOLUTIONS FOR YOUR BUSINESS

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of IT Asset Management Administrator that make less than that salary.
 For example 50% of the people who perform the job of IT Asset Management Administrator are expected to make less than the median.

 Responsible for administrative duties within the IT procurement and inventory management function.
 Maintains records and databases containing information regarding licenses, warranties, and service agreements for the organization's hardware and software.
 Minimizes organizational cost through product standardization and tracking.
 Tracks quality throughout the product lifetime.
-Requires a bachelor's degree and 0-3 years of experience in the field or in a related area.
-Has knowledge of commonly-used concepts, practices, and procedures within a particular field.
-Relies on instructions and pre-established guidelines to perform the functions of the job.
-Works under general supervision.
+Requires a bachelor's degree and.
 Typically reports to a supervisor or manager.
+Typically requires 7+ years of related experience.
+A specialist on complex technical and business matters.
+Work is highly independent.
+May assume a team lead role for the work group.
 View full job description